 Her name, in Armenian, Takouhi [pronounced Ta-Koo-Hee], means, “queen”.
 Her mother wanted to name her Esther, after Queen Esther of the Old Testament, but her father suggested to name her Takouhi, after all, Esther was a queen.
 The name Takouhi is a popular Armenian name.

 Rev. Takouhi made her way out of Beirut through the mountainous roads of Lebanon into Syria.
 Through the airport in Damascus, she found her way out to Los Angeles, where she lived with her eldest sister, Silva and graduated from Armenian Mesrobian High School in 1986.

 After completing high school in June of 1986, she found her way into Canada via the Vermont-Quebec border on August 21, 1986.
 The Canadian Government had given permission to Lebanese citizens to enter Canada to find refuge and call it home.

 The rest is history…

-September 3, 2000, Rev. Takouhi and Gary Steven Petro married at Northlea United Church, in Chomedy-Laval, Quebec and life took a different turn… in 2002, Rev. Takouhi started receiving nudges to go into ministry through different people of God, but she fought this “call” for a good two years.
+September 3, 2000, Rev. Takouhi and Gary Steven Petro married at Northlea United Church, in Chomedey-Laval, Quebec and life took a different turn… in 2002, Rev. Takouhi started receiving nudges to go into ministry through different people of God, but she fought this “call” for a good two years.

 On January 5, 2005, she began her six-year educational journey.
 She obtained her B.A.
 (Majoring in Theology and Minoring in English Literature) at Concordia University, her B.Th. at McGill University, and, her M.Div. at the Montreal School of Theology, through the United Theological College.

 On May 28, 2011, Rev. Takouhi became the first Armenian Woman minister to be ordained in the United Church of Canada.
-This was a historical day for Rev. Takouhi, not only for the strides she was able to make by God’s Grace, but this was also the 93rd Anniversary of the first Armenian Independence Day (May 28, 1918).
+This was a historic day for Rev. Takouhi, not only for the strides she was able to make by God’s Grace, but this was also the 93rd Anniversary of the first Armenian Independence Day (May 28, 1918).